Inbibo/adonisfx_docs/docs/licensing.md

 3. Enter a valid product key.
     - The `PRODUCT KEY` has the following format: **XXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX**
     - A XML file `TrialOfflineRequest.xml` will be generated in the same folder.
-4. Send the request file to **adnsupport@inbibo.co.uk** providing enough information to backtrack the source of the activation request.
+4. Send the request file to **adnsupport@inbibo.co.uk** providing enough information to backtrack the source of the activation request (username and date).
 5. In a maximum of 24h an `TrialOfflineResponse.xml` will be returned to the source e-mail address.
 6. Save the response in the same folder `AdonisFX/bin`.
 7. Execute `TrialOfflineResponse` from `AdonisFX/bin` with admin priviledges.
 8. The response will be registered and AdonisFX will be ready to be used.
     - Once the activation period has concluded, a new activation request and reponse have to be generated.

-- **NOTE:** Monthly licenses require an internet connection.
+**NOTE:** Monthly licenses require an internet connection.
 Node-Locked licences require internet on the machine being activated.

 ## Floating Licensing